 - Finance may only obtain personally identifiable information through lawful means.
 The purposes for which personally identifiable data are collected shall be specified at or prior to the time of collection, and any subsequent use of the data shall be limited to and consistent with the fulfillment of those purposes previously specified.

-- Personal data may not be disclosed, made available, or otherwise used for purposes other than those specified, except with the consent of the individual, or as required by law or regulation.
+- Finance limits the collection of personal information to what is relevant to the purpose for which it is needed.
+Personal information will not be disclosed, made available, or otherwise used for purposes other than those specified at the time of collection, except with the consent of the individual, or as required by law or regulation.